 In addition, Mercy Education Limited supports the works and promotes the Mercy ethos in the nineteen Mercy affiliated schools across Australia.

-The governance role of the Board of Mercy Education is confined to the twelve sponsored schools and sets policies, appoints Principals, approves senior leadership positions and fulfils due diligence in the area of finance and audit management, capital development, risk management and litigation.
+The governance role of the Board of Mercy Education is confined to the thirteen sponsored schools and sets policies, appoints Principals, approves senior leadership positions and fulfils due diligence in the area of finance and audit management, capital development, risk management and litigation.

 “The tradition of our institute is to combine decentralisation in government with a deep and personal concern for unity of spirit.
 Catherine McAuley found that local needs are best met by local resources.
 By her continuing warm support of all foundations, however she also fostered unity, and encouraged all to a wide vision of building the kingdom wherever they were called by the Church.
 This two fold Mercy tradition is reflected in our administration which seeks to place decision-making at the appropriate place.”

 Catherine McAuley wanted first and foremost for her schools to live and to teach the Good News revealed in Jesus Christ.
-We will use the Charter to remind us of our commitment to Catherine’s vision and as a lens through which to embrace the Gospel message, to inspire our school to strive for excellence in learning and achieve student success.
+We will use the Mercy Education school Charter to remind us of our commitment to Catherine’s vision and as a lens through which to embrace the Gospel message, to inspire our school to strive for excellence in learning and achieve student success.